vinaya-class/vinaya-class.github.io/src/07-false-speech.md

 In this case, a bhikkhu might hear that somebody wishes to give an item to A, but he convinces them to give it to B instead.
 This case can be extended even to common animals.
 It is inappropriate behaviour for a bhikkhu, supported by freely given gifts, to interfere with the freedom of donors in giving freely without expectations.

-There is no offence if the bhikkhu was asked for advice.
+There is no offense if the bhikkhu was asked for advice.
 One may answer, 'Give wherever your gift would be used, or would be well-cared for, or would last long, or wherever your mind feels inspired.'

-No offence if the bhikkhu doesn't know that the item was already allocated.
+No offense if the bhikkhu doesn't know that the item was already allocated.